-- As the policy trigger of +3.5% of the General Valuation has been met the Farm Differential has been reviewed and it will be reduced by 8% from 67% to 59%.
+- As the policy trigger of +3.5% of the General Valuation has been met the Farm Differential has been reviewed and it will be reduced by 9% from 59% to 50%.
 This has been done to recognize the large increase in value for the farm sector this year and the need to ensure that rating shocks are mitigated to some degree. - 2.
-As the policy trigger of -3.5% of the General Valuation has been met the Differential for Commercial has been reviewed but no change is recommended. - 3.
+As the policy trigger of -3.5% of the General Valuation has been met the Commercial Differential has been reviewed but no change is recommended and it remains at 95% - 3.
+As the policy trigger of -3.5% of the General Valuation has been met the 95% Industrial Differential has been reviewed and it will be removed returning the Industrial Sector to the General Rate. - 4.
 There is no differential for Retirement Villages and this will remain unchanged.

-Municipal Charge - The charge has been reduced from \$274 to \$240 a reduction of \$34 or 12.4%.
+Municipal Charge - The charge has been reduced from \$240 to \$200 a reduction of \$40 or 16.7%.
 This change will assist vertical equity and transfer more of the rate contribution from lower valued properties to higher valued properties.